JasonSooter/practical-sql/README.md

 * Chapter 17: Maintaining Your Database
 * Chapter 18: Identifying and Telling the Story Behind Your Data
 * Appendix: Additional PostgreSQL Resources

-## Getting the Code and Data on Your Computer

-**Non-GitHub Users**

-You can obtain all the code and data at once by downloading this repository as a .zip file.
-To do that:

-* Select the **Clone or Download** button at top right.
-* Select **Download ZIP**
-* Unzip the file on your computer.
-Place it in a directory that's easy to remember so you can reference it during the exercises that include importing data to PostgreSQL.

-**Warning about CSV files!**: Opening CSV files with Excel could lead to data loss.
-Excel will remove leading zeros from numbers that are intended to be stored as text, such as zip codes.
-If you wish to view the contents of a CSV file, only do so with a plain-text editor and be careful not to save the file in an encoding other than UTF-8 (e.g., `Notepad.exe` on Windows defaults to ANSI).

-**GitHub Users**

-GitHub users may want to clone the repository locally and occasionally perform a `git pull` to receive any updates.